feather-design-system/feather-design-system/docs/Components/Table/README.md

 ### Accessibility

-Current know issues:
+Current known issues:

 - Announcement of `Sorted None` in the button name when not sorted.
-This is to handle the lack of announcement by NVDA which does not announce the `aria-sort` attribute when it is set to none.
+This is to handle the lack of announcement by NVDA which does not announce the `aria-sort` attribute when it is set to none
 - Duplicate announcement of sort changing in JAWS.
-This is due to NVDA not announcing a sort change we must announce our own which causes duplication in JAWS.
+This is due to NVDA not announcing a sort change we must announce our own which causes duplication in JAWS